Interest Rates

-Interest is assessed on the amount of taxes or fees due that was not paid on time.
-This includes late or underpayments of taxes or fees, and
+Interest is assessed on the amount of taxes or fees due that was not

-collection allowances (credits) that have been reduced due to underpayments of tax or disallowed because the return was filed late.
-A floating
+underpayments of tax or disallowed because the return was filed late.

-rate of interest applies.
-Florida's interest rate is updated twice a year, on January 1 and July 1.
-Current and past year's interest
+updated twice a year, on January 1 and July 1.
+Current and past

-rates are published in Tax Information
+year's interest rates are published in

-Publications (TIPs).
+Tax Information Publications (TIPs).

-- The floating rate of interest is 7% for January 1, 2021 through June 30, 2021.
+The floating rate of interest is 12% for January 1, 2025 through June 30, 2025.
+Read more in

-TIP #20ADM-02
+TIP #24ADM-04

 .

-- The floating rate of interest remains at 9% for July 1, 2020 through December 31, 2020.
-Read more in
+The floating rate of interest is 12% for July 1, 2024

-TIP #20ADM-01
+TIP #24ADM-01

 .